sinclab/sinclab.github.io/index.md

 ---
 ---

-The SINC Lab examines the neural and computational basis of social cognition and interaction.
-We are particularly interested in how social interactions impact the well-being of self and others, and the contexts in which they can improve mental health outcomes.
-We use a combination of methods, including computational modeling of behavior, neuroimaging, and direct brain recordings.
+# We examine the neural, cognitive, and computational basis of social connection and interaction

+We are particularly interested in <strong>understanding how social interactions shape the well-being of self and others</strong> and the contexts in which they can improve mental health outcomes.

 {% include section.html %}

-## Highlights

 {% capture text %}

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
+The SINC Laboratory is located at the Icahn School of Medicine at Mount Sinai (New York, NY).
+We are part of the <a href="https://icahn.mssm.edu/about/departments-offices/psychiatry">Department of Psychiatry</a> and the <a href="https://icahn.mssm.edu/about/departments-offices/neuroscience">Nash Family Department of Neuroscience</a>.

 {%
   include button.html
-  link="research"
+  link="about"
+  text="Learn more"
+  icon="fa-solid fa-arrow-right"
+  flip=true
+  style="bare"
+%}

+{% endcapture %}

+{%
+  include feature.html
+  image="images/photo.jpg"
+  link="about"
+  title="Vision"
+  text=text
+%}

+{% capture text %}

+We use a combination of methods, including computational modeling, large-scale behavioral data collection, functional neuroimaging, and direct brain recordings, to understand how people connect with others, understand others, and value their welfare.

+{%
+  include button.html
+  link="publications"
   text="See our publications"
   icon="fa-solid fa-arrow-right"
   flip=true